How to speed up CP12 paperwork

-The biggest time saver is finishing the record on the doorstep instead of in the van or at home: capture readings, photos and the signature on site, reuse the property and appliance history you already hold, generate the record from the check, deliver it digitally, and let software track the next renewal so it never becomes a chase.
+The fastest way to speed up CP12 paperwork is finishing the record on the doorstep instead of in the van or at home: capture readings, photos and the signature on site, reuse the property and appliance history you already hold, generate the record from the check, deliver it digitally, and let software track the next renewal so it never becomes a chase.

 For most engineers the check itself isn't the slow part, it's the second round of admin afterwards: re-typing readings, chasing appliance details, producing the PDF, emailing it out, and remembering when it's all due again.
 Cut those and you get your evenings back.